bjatkin/manta/docs/language_spec.md

 Concepts:
 - Like the Optional types above, Result types are explicitly defined for now
 - `try` can be used used to unwrap these errors just like with other sum types
-- By convention Manta uses `Err` as the previx for Result types.
+- By convention Manta uses `Err` as the prefix for Result types.
 - `catch` can be used to handle or convert errors.

 Standard Syntax: